henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 super-administrative-domain:

-: a label for related parent domains an administrative domain is part of (used in the CIE c.administrative-domain)
+: a label for related parent domains an administrative domain is part of (used in the subject s.administrative-domain)

 : References: none